PollianaLeao/Startup-Service/README.md

 - **Category Picker:** Allow users to choose from different topics or categories related to gluten-free living.
 These could include "Gluten-Free Recipes" and "Gluten-Free Products".

-- **Favorits:** Allow users to favorite or bookmark their top gluten-free content items for easy access.
+- **Favorites:** Allow users to favorite or bookmark their top gluten-free content items for easy access.
 Provide an interface for users to add or remove from their favorites.
 Add a favorite bookmark for acessing their saves.

 - **Rate Your Plate:** Create a review start for each recipe.